aws-samples/shopfloor-connectivity/docs/targets/file.md

 [SFC Configuration](../core/sfc-configuration.md) > [Targets](../core/sfc-configuration.md#targets) >  [Target](../core/target-configuration.md)

+The SFC File target adapter enables writing collected data to files in the local file system.

 ## FileConfiguration

-FileConfiguration extends the type  [TargetConfiguration](../core/target-configuration.md) with specific configuration data for writing data to the local file system.
-The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to **"FILE-TARGET".**
+FileConfiguration extends the type  TargetConfiguration with specific configuration data for writing data to the local file system.
+The Targets configuration element can contain entries of this type; the TargetType of these entries must be set to **"FILE_TARGET"**

 - [Schema](#fileconfiguration-schema)
 - [Examples](#fileconfiguration-examples)